Jimmy Carter’s century: A spirit of community softens Georgia’s political rifts

 Plains is a politically divided town in the battleground state of Georgia.
 But the ethos of a peacemaker president is tangible on front porches here.

 The fact that one yard has a “Harris-Walz” sign and the next one a “MAGA 2024” sign captures the current American political zeitgeist.
-In 2020, 52% of Sumter County voters chose Democrat Joe Biden; 47% wanted to reelect Republican President Donald Trump.
+In 2020, some 52% of Sumter County voters chose Democrat Joe Biden; 47% wanted to reelect Republican President Donald Trump.
 As Mr. Carter became a global icon, his home state became a battleground.

 But step onto either porch, and the spirit of “Uncle Jimmy” as diplomat and peacemaker presides.

-As the former president marks his centennial at his low, white rambler nearby, citizens in his hometown of Plains gathered on Saturday for an annual peanut festival – one of several events to celebrate the only U.S. president to reach the 100-year milestone.
+As the former president marks his centennial at his low white rambler nearby, citizens in his hometown of Plains gathered on Saturday for the annual peanut festival – one of several events to celebrate the only U.S. president to reach the 100-year milestone.

 “He is a blessing for this town, this state, and this whole world,” says Lisa Ragusa, whose house has the pro-Trump sign.
 “He showed us that humanitarianism is important.”